arescentral/arescentral.org/about.rst

 =====

-Ares is a tactical space-combat game, combining elements of both arcade shoters and real-time strategy games.
+Ares is a tactical space-combat game, combining elements of both arcade shooters and real-time strategy games.

 History
 -------